-What if you do want to keep the dog?
-If a local or state law requires you to turn it over to the animal control authorities, ask for the first chance at adoption.
-But even if you're allowed to hang on to the dog, you must try to find the owner yourself.
+Or even if you're allowed to hang on to the dog, you might need to try to find the owner yourself.
 If you don't, you could be liable to the owner for the dog's value.

-Common sense should tell you what to do: if the dog is healthy and well fed, someone is probably looking desperately for it.
+Common sense should also guide you: If the dog is healthy and well fed, someone is probably looking desperately for it.
 If it looks like it hasn't had a good meal or a bath in a while, it's unlikely that an owner is worried about it—or that it will be adopted if you leave it at a shelter.

 Here are some basic steps to take if you need to track down the dog's owner: